Assets¶

 | Name | Asset name (click to open workspace) |

-| Asset Type | The asset's role (e.g., Virtual Machine, Physical Server) |
+| Asset Type | The asset's type (e.g., Virtual Machine, Physical Server) |

-| Cluster | Cluster membership, or a "Cluster" badge if this asset is a cluster |
+| Cluster | Cluster membership, or a "Cluster" badge if this asset is itself a cluster |

 | Location | Where the asset is hosted |